kittrgg/kittr/README.md

 - You may set environment variables in a `.env` file at the top of the file.
 The example file already includes the proper firebase-emulators ports.
 You will need variables for everything but the Stripe stuff for now (until we need to do more Stripe developmenting).
 - To run the E2E tests, you will need to `cd web` and run `npm run build`.
 Then, back out and run the testing compose.
+- If you are on Windows, make sure that you switch your Docker desktop to Linux containers.

 ## Dev Environment Needed Improvements: